lirx-js/async-task/README.md

 ### AsyncTask

-The Promise object represents the eventual completion, failure, or cancellation of an asynchronous operation and its resulting value.
+The `AsyncTask` object represents the eventual completion, failure, or cancellation of an asynchronous operation and its resulting value.

 It's an alternative to a `Promise`, supporting *cancellation*.
 It has a similar constructor, similar methods, and similar behaviour.
-It simply extends the `Promise` with a native support for `cancellation`.
+It simply completes the `Promise` with a native support for `cancellation`.

 #### table of content: